austinezell/Wal-mart-test/README.md

 `postinstall` script runs automatically to cover the rest of development procedure.
 (`postinstall`: `bower i` to install bower packages, `gulp dev` to generate CSS, HTML templates, move images from **src** to **public** and populate database, and `webpack` to bundle the JavaScript.)

 `npm start` will launch the server to run the application.
+Simply go to `localhost:3000` in your browser.

 For debugging purposes there are two tests, one to determine if server connection is established, one to test if the database contains the proper data.